To enhance the experience of all FIDM Students, we have established guidelines for student conduct, which are summarized below.

 All academic work submitted by a student must be original work.
 Cheating or academic dishonesty includes, but is not limited to, all forms of giving or getting unauthorized help or using unauthorized materials on examinations and projects.
 This includes work that duplicates, in whole or part, that of another student when the assignment explicitly calls for individual expression.
 Plagiarism, a form of cheating, involves obtaining or attempting to obtain academic credit by copying the words or ideas of another (from a book, magazine article, or website, for example) and passing them off as one's own without documentation – that is, without acknowledging the source with quotation marks, footnotes, and lists of works cited.
 Cheating and plagiarism are cause for formal counseling.
 Students who cheat or plagiarize will receive a "0" on the assignment and may be subject to further disciplinary action.
 Violations of the academic honesty policy are reported to the Coordinator of Student Affairs (LA) or the Education Department (SF, OC, SD).

-FIDM is committed to a collegiate environment in which respect for others and proper comportment is demonstrated.
-Hateful language – including profanity, racial, gender, or religious slurs – is unlawful and in direct opposition to a proper education environment.
+FIDM is committed to a collegiate environment in which respect for others and proper conduct is demonstrated.
+Hateful language – including profanity, racial, gender, or religious slurs – is unlawful and in direct opposition to an education environment.
 FIDM promotes a professional environment free from hostility and will not tolerate harassing, bullying, intimidating, or threatening behavior or communication.
-Any violation will result in disciplinary action including suspension of services,and/or privileges, or dismissal.
+Any violation will result in disciplinary action including suspension of services and/or privileges, or dismissal.

 Students are responsible for conducting themselves as professionals while in the classroom and on the campus.
-Eating and drinking are not permitted in FIDM's classrooms, halls, Library, or elevators.
-Excessive talking, rudeness or disruption of class will not be tolerated.
+Eating and drinking are not permitted in FIDM’s classrooms, computer labs, halls, Library, or elevators.
+Excessive talking, rudeness, or class disruptions will not be tolerated.
 Electronic devices (mp3 players, cellular phones, etc.) are considered disruptive and must be turned off during class time and in any environment in which other students are studying, researching, or gathering for educational purposes, unless permitted by an instructor or designated staff member.
+In addition, FIDM respects the student’s right to express themselves through what they wear to campus, however we ask that they will exercise discretion in regard to their appearance choices to reflect a manner which suits a professional college student that does not cause undue attention or interfere with the educational process.

 FIDM is committed to providing a safe learning and working environment for students and employees that is free of all forms of discrimination, harassment, exploitation, or intimidation.
 In keeping with this commitment, FIDM maintains a strict policy prohibiting all forms of unlawful harassment based on race, religion, color, sex, age, national origin, handicap, veteran status, or any other characteristics or conditions protected by state or federal law.
 This policy applies to all FIDM staff, faculty, students, and agents.
 Sexual harassment is a form of discrimination that can undermine the foundation of trust and mutual respect that must prevail for the college to fulfill its educational mission.
 Every member of the campus community should be aware that the college strongly opposes discrimination and that such behavior is prohibited both by law and FIDM’s conduct policy.
 Violations of the non-discrimination policy or sexual harassment policy will not be tolerated and corrective action up to and including disqualification may be taken.
 For the complete policies or to file a complaint, information is available on the FIDM Portal (under the Sexual Harassment, Non-Discrimination Policy).